ibm-cloud-docs/cephaas/s3_cert_upload.md

 ```
 {: screen}

-You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtu` an alternative to `cred-upload` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtu` as an alternative to `cred-upload` for the CLI actions.
 {: tip}

 ## Uploading S3 certificate with the API
 {: #uploading-s3-certificate-api}
 {: api}

-Make a `POST /s3tlscert` call to update the S3 SSL Certificates or upload a new one if it does not exist.
+Make a `POST /certificate/s3` call to update the S3 SSL Certificates or upload a new one if it does not exist.

 Ensure that the file you are uploading has included the server-side certificate and key.
 {: requirement}